intjelic/python-sfml/doc/source/api/graphics.rst

    Specialized shape representing a convex polygon.

-   This class inherits all the functions of :class:`sfml.graphics.Transformable` (position, rotation, scale, bounds, ...) as well as the functions of :class:`sfml.graphics.Shape` (outline, color, texture, ...).
+   This class inherits all the functions of :class:`Transformable` (position, rotation, scale, bounds, ...) as well as the functions of :class:`Shape` (outline, color, texture, ...).

    It is important to keep in mind that a convex shape must always be... convex, otherwise it may not be drawn correctly.
 Moreover, the